neopong/NurfUs/README.md

 # NurfUs
-An application devoted to the Riot API challenge and the new NURF mode... sure to be the future of League
+An application devoted to the Rito API challenge and the ~~NURF~~ URF game mode... sure to be the future of League

 ## Live Link